 Cons:

-“ntop” is an open-source NetFlow analyzer and packet capture product.
+“ntopNG” is an open-source NetFlow analyzer and packet capture product.
 It took a little more effort to get up and running than some of the other software, but is a great open-source alternative.
+The data is analyzed and presented clearly and logically, even though it doesn’t have all the visual bells and whistles of some other products.

 Pros:

-Extremely lightweight tool
+- Extremely lightweight tool

-Supports IPv6
+- Supports IPv6

-Combines flows so you have a holistic view of your data
+- Combines flows so you have a holistic view of your data

 Cons:

-We tried out all of these products, and were impressed by each and every one.
+We tried out all of these products and were impressed by each and every one.
 If you’re looking for a way to manage your bandwidth more efficiently, then enable NetFlow on your network and download one of these analyzers.

 It’s worth it even if only to have a close peek into what kind of data really is flowing over your network.

-by Aaron Leskiw, CCDA, CCNA, MCSE, ITILv3, MCSA, A+ - Last Updated: December 2, 2022
+by Aaron Leskiw, CCDA, CCNA, MCSE, ITILv3, MCSA, A+ - Last Updated: May 29, 2024

 If you’ve ever experienced the frustration of trying to identify exactly which workstation is clogging up your network with torrent downloads, then examining NetFlow data on your network could help you out.